walkabillylab/activityCounts/README.md

 ### Import the accelerometer data

 Note that your dataset should contain three columns.
-The first column is the raw accelerometer data in the X direction and the second and the third columns are raw accelerometer data in Y and Z directions, respectively.
+The first column is the raw accelerometer data in the x-direction and the second and the third columns are raw accelerometer data in y and z-directions, respectively.
 There is sample dataset available with this package which you can check to make sure your data format is correct.
 To see the sample dataset run: